anasedova/anasedova.github.io/_pages/about.md

 ## News

 **December 2023**: I will be in person at EMNLP 2023 in Singapore - let's catch up!
-Also, I will be presenting our ULF paper at the poster session Sunday morning (9am), East Foyer.
+Also, I will be presenting our ULF paper at the poster session Sunday morning, 9am, East Foyer.

 **October 2023** : Our paper _"ULF: Unsupervised Labeling Function Correction using Cross-Validation for Weak Supervision"_ was accepted to [EMNLP 2023](https://2023.emnlp.org/)!
 Check it out [here](https://arxiv.org/abs/2204.06863).